jnields/febs/ReadMe.md

 ####  `entry` property

 In the `febs-config.json` example above we are creating our own entry points, instead of using the [defaults](#default-configuration).
-We specify the path where our javascript and styles live.
+We specify the path where our JavaScript and styles live.

 #### `output` property